afalco/spinqit-qae-triangulum-/docs/nmr_execution.md

 Actions:

-- run `scripts/00_check_function_affinity.py` first,
+- run `scripts.00_check_function_affinity.py` first,
-- validate in simulation with `scripts/01_run_mlae_sim.py`,
+- validate in simulation with `scripts.01_run_mlae_sim.py`,
-- restrict hardware tests to functions classified as hardware-friendly,
+- restrict hardware tests to functions classified as hardware-friendly for the requested rule,
 - keep `--ks 0,1`,
-- do not assume that a function working in simulation is hardware-compatible.
+- do not assume that a function working in simulation is hardware-compatible across all quadrature rules.

 At the current stage, direct tests indicate:

 - `sin2_pi`: works
-- `x`: works
+- `x`: works for `midpoint`
 - `x2`: exceeds depth limit
 - `parabola`: exceeds depth limit
 - `sqrt_x`: exceeds depth limit

+### 9.3 Campaign aborts before hardware launch

+If `scripts.04_run_triangulum_campaign.py` aborts immediately with an affine-compatibility warning, this means that at least one requested rule is not affine-friendly for the chosen `gfunc`.

+Typical example:

+- `gfunc = x` with the full three-rule campaign fails the pre-check because `left` and `right` are non-affine under the current compressed hardware path.

+Actions:

+- run `scripts.00_check_function_affinity.py` separately for each rule,
+- restrict hardware execution to `midpoint` when appropriate,
+- use the full campaign only for functions that are affine-friendly for all requested rules.

-### 9.3 Counts look degenerate (all 0 or all 1)
+### 9.4 Counts look degenerate (all 0 or all 1)

 Actions: